nojronatron/nojronatron.github.io/continuing-education/firebase-auth.md

 ### Overview Video Notes

-For dev/test, a local Auth Emulator must be running on the correct port else an error will be returned.
+For dev/test, if using a local Auth Emulator, it must be running on the correct port else an error will be returned.

 Users that are not already registered must be added manual, or to use Email validation flows (provided by FireBase or can be customized).